Rethinking Person Re-Identification via Semantic-Based Pretraining: Abstract

 \section{Abstract}

-Pretraining is a dominant paradigm in computer vision.
+{Pretraining is a dominant paradigm in computer vision.
 Generally, supervised ImageNet pretraining is commonly used to initialize the backbones of person re-identification (Re-ID) models.
-However, recent works show a surprising result that ImageNet pretraining has limited impacts on Re-ID system due to the large domain gap between ImageNet and person Re-ID data.
-To seek an alternative to traditional pretraining, we manually construct a diversified \textit{FineGPR-C} caption dataset for the first time on person Re-ID events.
-Based on it, we propose a pure semantic-based pretraining approach named VTBR, which uses dense captions to learn visual representations with fewer images.
-Specifically, we train convolutional networks from scratch on the captions of \textit{FineGPR-C} dataset, and transfer them to downstream Re-ID tasks.
-Comprehensive experiments conducted on benchmarks show that our VTBR can achieve competitive performance compared with ImageNet pretraining – despite using up to $1.4\times$ fewer images, revealing its potential in Re-ID pretraining.
+However, recent works show a surprising result that CNN-based pretraining on ImageNet has limited impacts on Re-ID system due to the large domain gap between ImageNet and person Re-ID data.
+To seek an alternative to traditional pretraining, here we investigate semantic-based pretraining as another method to utilize additional textual data against ImageNet pretraining.
+Specifically, we manually construct a diversified \textit{FineGPR-C} caption dataset for the first time on person Re-ID events.
+Based on it, a pure semantic-based pretraining approach named VTBR is proposed to adopt dense captions to learn visual representations with fewer images.
+We train convolutional neural networks from scratch on the captions of \textit{FineGPR-C} dataset, and then transfer them to downstream Re-ID tasks.
+Comprehensive experiments conducted on benchmark datasets show that our VTBR can achieve competitive performance compared with ImageNet pretraining – despite using up to $1.4\times$ fewer images, revealing its potential in Re-ID pretraining.}